COST TO BUILD A HOUSE IN BANGALORE 30×40 20×30 40×60 50×80 G+1 G+2 G+3 G+4 Floors HOUSE CONSTRUCTION COST

 The trick here is to determine the right Architects for your getting your house pans designed and constructed under his guidance.
 He needs to also help in appointing all the right contractors and consultants required during the project.

-Hiring a very reputed Architectural firm who charges more than 4% on the project cost to build a simple residential building is not wise.
+Hiring, a very reputed Architectural firm that charges more than 4% on the project cost to build a simple residential building is not wise.
 Instead, One should hire a professional or an experienced freelancer who has completed similar projects to the one you are about to start.

 During the initial meeting with him, one can enquire everything about his previous works and experience including the fees and if they have a contractor in mind.
 Most of them prefer to work with contractors they have an association with previously, as it’s easy for them concerning project coordination.

-In fixed sum, he considers the responsibilities and provides you with the fixed price; in the percentage basis, they charge a percentage of the total cost of the project.
-As per regulations, one cannot charge more than 5 per cent of the total cost of the project.
+In a fixed sum, he considers the responsibilities and provides you with a fixed price; on the percentage basis, they charge a percentage of the total cost of the project.
+As per regulations, one cannot charge more than 5 percent of the total cost of the project.

 On an hourly basis, one’s charges depend on the number of hours they spend working on your project – drawing designs or onsite.